Mat029/Dice/README.md

 * No ads
 * No paid options
 * We don't collect data : [Privacy policy](https://github.com/Mat029/mat029studio_privacy/blob/main/privacy_policy_dice.md)
-* (this is just a learning project, I'm not looking to make money)
+* (This is just a learning project, I'm not looking to make money)

 ## Device compatility